Spa Business Plan Template & Example

 • Begun recruiting key employees with previous beauty experience

-Below are [Company Name]’s initial service offerings and in-store products sold.
+Below are [Spa Name]’s initial services offered and in-store products sold.

-Each appointment, if desired, will include an initial beauty assessment and suggestion phase where the specialist will discuss the customer’s beauty.
-There will then be a cleansing skin wash with our in-store products, followed by the desired services for the face or skin.
+Each appointment, if desired, will include an initial beauty assessment and suggestion phase, where the specialist will discuss the customer’s beauty.
+There will then be a cleansing skin wash with our in-store products, followed by the desired spa services for the face or skin.

-[Company Name] will feature premium beauty products in-store from these well-established brands.
-It will continue to update its offering in order to provide the newest beauty products to its customers.
+[Spa Name] will feature premium beauty products in-store from these well-established brands.
+It will continue to update its offering to provide the newest products in the beauty industry.

 Some of its featured brands will include: